zodern/meteor-docker/readme.md

 ## Tags

-- `zodern/meteor:base`
+- `zodern/meteor`
-- `zodern/meteor:root` Same as the base, except runs the app as the root user.
+- `zodern/meteor:root` Same as the `zodern/meteor`, except runs the app as the root user.
 Notes below about permissions do not apply to this image.
 - `zodern/meteor:slim` Comming soon.
 Is a smaller image without node or npm preinstalled.
 During ONBUILD or when starting the app, it will install the correct version.

 ## How To Use